Harriet Martineau: Education

 In the Martineau family, Harriet's mother Elizabeth made sure all her children received a proper education.
 With the Martineaus being Unitarian, both the boys and girls in the family were expected to receive a conventional education.
-In order to abide by this well-rounded education, Harriet was taught at home by several of her elder siblings in the beginning of her education journey.
+Harriet was taught at home by several of her elder siblings in the beginning of her education.
 Harriet was taught French by her mother, which was the predominant language spoken by her father.
-Thomas, her father, taught her Latin, and her brother Thomas taught Harriet math and writing.
-Unfortunately for Harriet, being taught at home especially by all her siblings often led to lots of mockery.
+He taught her Latin and her brother Thomas taught Harriet maths and writing.
+Being taught at home especially by all her siblings often led to mockery.

-When she was nine years old Harriet transitioned to a small school run by a man named Mr. Perry.
-Mr. Perry was very special to Harriet, allegedly one of the first people in her life to provide her with a positive and non-judgmental learning environment.
-Later on in her life, Harriet claimed that Mr. Perry's school was the catalyst for her intellectual development and interest in education.
-As her education progressed she began to grow very fond of the following topics: Shakespeare, political economy, philosophy and history.
-Despite her love for all these topics, her mind was often dominated by the three biggest insecurities in her life: her hearing disability, her poor handwriting, and the look of her hair.
+When she was nine years old Harriet transitioned to a small school run by a man named Perry.
+He was supposedly one of the first people to provide her with a positive and non-judgmental learning environment.
+Late in life, Harriet claimed that Perry's school was the catalyst for her intellectual development and interest in education.
+As her education progressed she grew fond of the subjects of Shakespeare, political economy, philosophy and history.
+Despite her love for these topics, her mind was often dominated by the three biggest insecurities in her life: her hearing disability, her poor handwriting, and the look of her hair.

-The next step in Harriet Martineau's education arised when she received an invitation from the all-girl boarding school that her Aunt and Uncle Kentish ran in Bristol.
-Besides the standardized course she took at the school, Harriet began her lifelong self-directed research here.
-She dove deep into topics on her own, such as Latin, Greek, Italian, and even took a deeper interest in the Bible.
-Up until her brother James, who was born when she was 3 years old, went off to college at the Manchester New College of York in 1821 (Harris Manchester College, Oxford), she did not write often.
-James and Harriet had a great relationship, so James had suggested that Harriet begin writing as a way to cope with their new separation.
+The next step in Harriet Martineau's education came when she received an invitation from the girls' boarding school that her Aunt and Uncle Kentish ran in Bristol.
+Besides the standard course she took at the school, Harriet began her lifelong self-directed research here.
+She studied on her own Latin, Greek, Italian, and took a deeper interest in the Bible.
+Until her brother James, who was born when she was 3 years old, went off to Manchester New College of York in 1821, she did not write often.
+James and Harriet had a great relationship, so James had suggested that Harriet begin writing as a way to cope with their separation.